AlexanderDilthey/MHC-PRG/src/README.txt

-This directory contains source files for PnPHaplograph2 and HLA*IMP:02 (the two systems share certain program structures).
-This readme describes how to set up PnPHaplograph2, using an exisitng graph for the xMHC.
+This directory contains source files for MHC-PRG.
+This readme describes how to set up MHC-PRG, using an exisitng graph for the xMHC.

 We are currently testing the system on individuals with relatively high coverage (~ 30x).
 It may or may not work well on sample data with less coverage (we would certainly appreciate any feedback).